 Fuminori Tanada

-Born in 1961 in Okayama, Japan, Fuminori Tanada studied composition and accompaniment at the National University of Fine Arts and Music in Tokyo, notably with Yoshio Hachimura and Henriette Puig-Roget.
+Born in 1961 in Okayama, Japan, Fuminori Tanada studied composition and accompaniment at the Tokyo National University of Fine Arts and Music, notably under Yoshio Hachimura and Henriette Puig-Roget.

-A scholarship holder from the French government from 1984 to 1987, he was admitted to the CNSM in Paris where he won three first prizes for composition, orchestration and accompaniment.
-He has worked with Claude Ballif, Paul Méfano, Betsy Jolas, Serge Nigg, Jean Kœrner and Solange Chiapparin.
-He completed his schooling with the advanced composition cycle.
+A French government scholarship holder from 1984 to 1987, he was admitted to the Paris Conservatoire (CNSM), where he won three First Prizes in composition, orchestration, and accompaniment.
+He studied with Claude Ballif, Paul Méfano, Betsy Jolas, Serge Nigg, Jean Kœrner, and Solange Chiapparin, and completed his studies with the advanced cycle in composition.